Awareness

 Decision

-This is when you finally make that first sale with a new customer.
-But the truth is, this is rarely the end of the journey.
+This is when you finally make that first sale with a new customer; but it’s rarely the end of the journey.
 Instead, it's the beginning of a much longer customer relationship.

-Since this stage is often a single moment, agentic AI doesn't have a huge role to play here.
+Since this stage is often a single moment, agentic AI doesn't have a huge role to play.
 However, it can help personalize any messaging immediately after purchasing to make the customer feel more confident about their decision.

 Adoption